navikt/eresept-actions/README.md

 # Contains common eresept actions

-_Disclaimer!_ I strongly advise against depending on these actions for other projects than eresept, as they could change or disappear any time.
+_Disclaimer!_ I advise against depending on these actions for other projects than eresept, as they could change or disappear any time.
 Make your own copy if you find them useful.

 ## badges